Dijker/nu.dijker.PaperTrails/APPSTORE.md

 # PaperTrails - Advanced Logging and Log management.

-This app makes it possible to add time based logging to your flow's.
+This app makes it possible to add time based logging to your flow's and send logs to a standard SysLog server.

-Use it fe with the Email sender to send plain text logs.
+Use it for example  with the Email sender to send plain text logs.
 ( https://apps.athom.com/app/email.sender )

 _// Trigger Logging to PaperTrails from HomeyScript_